 1. Sprinkler Irrigation

 Overhead watering or sprinkler irrigation is a great way to keep these onion pests at bay.
-It will wash them off, reducing the build-up of thrips populations.
+It will wash them off, reducing the thrips population build-up.

-Farmers that utilize overhead irrigation on their fields have lower thrips problems.
+Farmers who use overhead irrigation in their fields have fewer thrips problems.

 2. Natural Predators

-Now, if you’re going this route, you’ll need to find a way to attract and keep these natural predators around for them to be effective.
+Now, if you’re going this route, you’ll need to find a way to attract and retain these natural predators.

 With a little research and commitment, this biological control of onion thrips is a great way to protect your plants.